← Previous · All Episodes · Next →

 Matt Heywood:

 Yeah.
-I love that they have a co op program because you get to try out all these different jobs throughout your degree so you can really say, like, I'm interested in this field and try and get a job in that position and then see how you like it.
-So I did 4 co op positions and they're all 4 months long.
+I love that they have a co-op program because you get to try out all these different jobs throughout your degree so you can really say, like, I'm interested in this field and try and get a job in that position and then see how you like it.
+So I did four co-op positions and they're all four months long.
 The first one that I did was at a startup company called Cryologistics Refrigeration.
-Wow.

 Matt Heywood: